 The complex is next to the ballpark of the Durham Bulls and the Durham Performing Arts Center.
 You can also find a theater company.
 There is also a new hotel, the Aloft Durham Downtown in the complex.

 The Sarah P. Duke Gardens: Well-worth the visit, particularly in the Spring, is a lovely garden with ponds and bridges.
 There are separate sections for native plants and an Asian arboretum.
 There are 55 acres near the Duke campus.

-Golden Belt Arts Complex: This was my favorite pick.
+Golden Belt Arts Campus: This was my favorite find in Durham.
 Located in an historic textile mill, this arts complex features art studios for over 20 artists, retail space and galleries.
 There are also live and work lofts.
 Room 100 is the central art gallery featuring many of the artists in the complex.
-If you are in town on the Third Friday of every month, The Durham Art Guild hosts a public reception for each new exhibit from 6-9pm, in tandem with Durham’s monthly Third Friday arts celebration.
+If you are in town on the Third Friday of every month, The Durham Art Guild hosts a public reception for each new exhibit from 6-9 pm, in tandem with Durham’s monthly Third Friday arts celebration.
 Not to be missed is Liberty Arts, a non-profit foundry and sculpture studio.
 807 E. Main.

 Nasher Museum of Art at Duke University, 2001 Campus Drive: This is an excellent small museum that should be on your list to visit.
 Here you will find temporary exhibitions and a permanent collection.
 The permanent collection is strong in Medieval art, Art of the Americas (pre-Columbian), Classical Antiquities and Modern and international contemporary art.
 Other collections include traditional African art, European and American art pre-1945, Asian art and Russian art.